 Warning

-Do you sell prepackaged ?
-Then the must comply with the Commodities Act Decree on Food .
+Do you sell prepackaged food?
+Then the labels must comply with the Commodities Act Decree on Food .
 Mandatory indications and indications on prepackaged foods are:

 • the net quantity;